Luizerko/minecraft_slam/sfm/README.md

 $$\implies \mathbf{t} = -\mathbf{R} \cdot \mathbf{C}_w$$

-## Feature Extraction and Tracking
+## Feature Extraction and Matching

 Now that we know how to map points in the world to pixels in our images, we move on to the next part: feature extraction and tracking.
 This chapter documents how we identify specific points in the 3D world from the 2D images (feature extraction) and how we determine that a point in image A is the same physical object as a point in image B (matching and tracking).

-### Feature Extraction

 We implemented our code with two possible (open-source) feature extractors so we could compare methods.
 We now introduce them here:

-#### Scale-Invariant Feature Transform (SIFT)
+### Scale-Invariant Feature Transform (SIFT)

 To reconstruct the 3D structure, we first need to identify "interesting" points in our 2D images that are invariant to scale, rotation, and illumination changes.
-We utilize the Scale-Invariant Feature Transform (SIFT).
+We utilize the SIFT.

 For an image $I$, SIFT identifies keypoints $\mathbf{x} = (u, v)$ and computes a descriptor vector $\mathbf{d} \in \mathbb{R}^{128}$ for each.
 These are the multiple steps to get there: